What is The Graph (GRT)?

 1. Purpose & Value Proposition

-Blockchains are optimized for writing secure data, not reading it.
+Blockchains are optimized for writing data, not reading it.
 Manually sifting through billions of transactions for specific information is slow and impractical for applications.
-The Graph solves this by providing a decentralized indexing layer.
-It organizes blockchain data into searchable "subgraphs"—open APIs that allow developers to query information like token balances or transaction histories in real-time.
-This removes the need for projects to run their own expensive servers, making decentralized applications (dApps) faster and more reliable.
+The Graph addresses this by acting as a decentralized indexing layer—often called the “Google for blockchains.”
+It allows developers to query data from over 70 networks (including Ethereum, Solana, and Arbitrum) through open APIs called subgraphs.
+This eliminates the need for developers to run their own expensive servers, making decentralized applications (dApps) faster and more reliable.

 Conclusion